 We are committed to being,

-- Gospel-Centered: We believe that the Gospel should be central to everything that we say and do as a local community of disciples (church).
+Gospel-Centered: We believe that the Gospel should be central to everything that we say and do as a local community of disciples (church).
 We seek to teach the Scriptures as the whole counsel of God.
 The method we use in *general to accomplish this is expositional preaching.
 We use the Gospel of Jesus as the central purpose for all of Scripture, and interpret them according to it.

 * We may choose to teach on specific subjects at times for the purpose of discipleship, in order to help our members know a subject more fully.
 But topical preaching will not be our general practice.

-- Multigenerational: We believe that one generation will declare the Lord’s goodness to the next, and we wonder how that can happen if the generations are divided into various fragmented groups all of the time.
+Multigenerational: We believe that one generation will declare the Lord’s goodness to the next, and we wonder how that can happen if the generations are divided into various fragmented groups all of the time.
 As a principle, we have chosen to resist the fragmentation so prevalent in the world’s system, and have chosen rather to willingly take the more difficult path of wholistic community.
 Which means we include our children with us in our Community Worship each week, and also encourage families to serve together in incarnational ministry when possible.
-That does not mean we will not choose times and seasons where we teach to a specific demographic.
-It just means, as a principle, we choose to not erect permanent, internal, age segmented ministries to accomplish the goal of discipleship.
+That does not mean we will not choose times and seasons where we will teach to a specific demographic.
+It just means that as a principle, we choose to not erect permanent, internal, age segmented ministries to accomplish the goal of discipleship.

-- Historically-Rooted: We find great value in the witness of the Church of the past.
+Historically-Rooted: We find great value in the witness of the Church of the past.
 Since we are one with them in Jesus by the Spirit, we wish to remain connected to that great cloud of witnesses.
 Therefore, we choose to make frequent use of the best hymns, creeds, confessions, and catechisms as a part of our worship liturgy.
 Yet, we believe that, “every scribe who has been trained for the kingdom of heaven is like a master of a house, who brings out of his treasure what is new and what is old.”
 (Matthew 13:52 ESV) Therefore we do not confine ourselves to the old only, instead we choose to value it alongside the best traditions of our generation as well.